Formation of a single quasicrystal upon collision of multiple grains: Methods

 Molecular dynamics (MD) simulation was performed with HOOMD-blue\cite{anderson_glaser_glotzer_2020} in the isobaric-isothermal (NPT) ensemble.
 Simulations used reduced units of energy ($\epsilon$), length ($d=1.02$) in arbitrary units, mass ($m$), and time $(\tau=\sqrt{\frac{md^2}{\epsilon}})$.
-Particles interacted through an oscillatory, double-well potential\cite{damasceno2017non} (Fig. \ref{fig:potential}), previously shown to form d-QCs.
+Particles interacted through an oscillatory, double-well potential\cite{damasceno2017non} (Fig. \ref{fig:potential}), previously shown to form d-QCs,

+where $V_{PMF}(r)$ is the tabulated potential of mean force ($PMF$) constructed from the radial distribution of a diamond-forming system\cite{damasceno_engel_glotzer_2011}, $\varepsilon=-1.8$, $d=1.02$ is the location of the first minimum, $\sigma$ is the width of the Gaussian applied to the first well, and $r_{cut}=2.9d$ is the cutoff.
+The pair potential was smoothed and shifted to 0 at $r_{cut}$.

 Each simulation was performed with 500,000 particles and with periodic boundary conditions in 3 dimensions.
-Simulations were carried out in quasi-2D boxes with final average dimensions of ${360\times 360 \times 8}$ to reduce the influence of layer mismatches and rearrangements along the periodic axis and to maximize the amount of atomic rearrangements in the quasicrystalline plane.
+Simulations were carried out in quasi-2D boxes with final average dimensions

+of ${360\times 360 \times 8}$ to reduce the influence of layer mismatches and rearrangements along the periodic axis and to maximize the amount of atomic rearrangements in the quasicrystalline plane.
 Systems were linearly cooled from a liquid-like configuration ($T_{init}^*=1.5$) to a temperature near, but below the melting point ($T_{end}^*=0.4$) over 100,000 timesteps.
 The temperature was expressed in a reduced unit of $T^* = \frac{k_{b}T}{\epsilon}$, where $k_b$ is the Boltzmann constant.
 Each system was then held at $T_{end}^*$ for 20 million simulation timesteps at a pressure of $3.9$.
 Simulations consisted of two fixed seeds with a distance of 40 between the seed centers and misorientation between 0$\degree$ and 18$\degree$.
-For each misorientation, 5-10 simulations were run to ensure consistency of the results.
+For each misorientation, 3-5 simulations were run to ensure consistency of the results.
+The computational workflow and general data management in particular for this publication was primarily supported by the signac data management framework\cite{signac2018}.